olofgilland/IoT-DoughRiseSensor/README.md

 **Author**: Olof Gilland / og222gi

 In this project, I created an IoT dough-rise detection system using a Raspberry Pi Pico WH and an IR break beam sensor.
-The system uses LEDs to visually indicate dough rising and has been tested for future expansion with AWS email alerts.
-I came up with this idea because I often bake pizza and realized that it was tedious to monitor the dough constantly while waiting for it to rise to twice it's size.
+The system visually indicates the dough’s rise using LEDs and sends an email notification via AWS when the dough has risen.
+I came up with this idea because I often bake pizza and found it tedious to constantly monitor when the dough had doubled in size.

 The project is estimated to take **3–7 hours**, depending on experience.